Robert Reid (American painter): Life and work

-Robert Reid was born in Stockbridge, Massachusetts and attended the School of the Museum of Fine Arts, Boston under Otto Grundmann, where he was later an instructor.
+Robert Reid was born in Stockbridge, Massachusetts and schooled at the Philips Academy from 1880 to 1884.
+He studied at the School of the Museum of Fine Arts, Boston under Otto Grundmann, where he was later an instructor.
 In 1884 he moved to New York City, studying at the Art Students League, and in 1885 he went to Paris to study at the Académie Julian under Gustave Boulanger and Jules Joseph Lefebvre.
 His early pictures were figures of French peasants, painted at Étaples.

 Upon returning to New York in 1889, he worked as a portraitist and later became an instructor at the Art Students League and Cooper Union.

 Paintings

 He painted three murals for the Manufactures Building at the 1893 World's Columbian Exposition in Chicago, and exhibited four paintings in its Fine Arts Building.
 His work, including the tragic Her First Born (1888), was awarded a medal for excellence.

 Reid was a member of the Ten American Painters, who seceded from the Society of American Artists in 1897.
 His painting Dawn was awarded the 1898 First Hallgarten Prize by the National Academy of Design.

+From 1898 to 1899 Robert Reid's work, his impressionist nude Opal, was picked and exhibited by the Western Art Association Academy.
+This was for a wider exhibition of the Trans Mississippi art collection, his work was shown at the Omaha Public Library.

 Reid worked on several mural projects around the turn of the century.
 When he returned to paintings, around 1905, his work was more naturalistic, and his palette tended toward soft pastels.